 Deliverance is escape or safety from something or someone.
-Forgiveness is something that is hard for each of us, it’s like a tape recorder, and it rewinds the things people have said and actions did towards us.
-But when we look at the life of Jesus, we too have been given the power to release the person and actions or make ourselves prisoners.
-In the midst of His torment on the cross, Jesus poured forth an endless supply of forgiveness when He prayed, “Father, forgive them, for they do not know that they do”.
+Forgiveness is hard for each of us, it’s like a tape recorder, and it rewinds the things people have said and actions toward us.
+But when we look at the life of Jesus, we, too, have been given the power to release the person and actions or make ourselves prisoners.
+In the midst of His torment on the cross, Jesus poured forth an endless supply of forgiveness when He prayed, “Father, forgive them, for they do not know that they do.”